mtorromeo/gearman-worker-rs/README.md

 ## Known issues

-This as not been tested yet with a real workload and the public interface will probably change in the future.
+This has not been tested yet with a real workload and the public interface will probably change in the future.

 The worker runs in a single thread using blocking tcp connections.
 This is fine if you don't expect high concurrency and you can always spawn multiple separate processes to handle the workload but I plan on implementing multi-threading and non-blocking io (probably with tokio).